joakimsahlstrom/jles/README.md

 Field comparison type is not verified.
 Null values are supported for boxed types and thus .is(null) is supported.

 ### Iterators are "live"
-I.e. changes to underlying EventStore are reflected in active iterators
+I.e. changes to underlying EventStore are reflected in iterators
 ```java
 Iterator<Object> events = eventStore.readEvents(EventQuery
 	.select(UserRegisteredEvent.class).where("Id").is(1L)